Potential Financial Steps for T-Mobile Employees in September

 Disclaimer

-In addition to the usual disclaimers, neither this post nor this image includes any financial, tax, or legal advice.
+In addition to the usual disclaimers, neither this post nor these images include any financial, tax, or legal advice.

 Kevin Estes | Founder | Scaled Finance